Trav S.D.: Career

-Journalist
+Arts Journalist

 In 1999, Trav S.D. began contributing features and reviews to the Village Voice, Time Out New York, and American Theatre (where he was an Affiliated Writing Fellow in 2001, leading the magazine's September 11 coverage).
 He has also written for the New York Times, New York Sun, and Reason.
 From 2006 through 2009 he interviewed over 250 indie theatre artists on the Indie Theatre Now podcast for Nytheatre.com.
+His "Downtown Theatre" column ran in the NYC Community Media family of papers (The Villager, Chelsea Now, Downtown Express and Gay City News) from 2008 to 2012.

-In 2008 he launched the arts and culture blog Travalanche, which features biographies of vaudeville, burlesque, circus, sideshow and other variety arts performers and professionals, as well as related news, reviews, and commentary, endorsed as a resource by Dana Stevens on Slate.com.
+In 2008 Trav S.D. launched the arts and culture blog Travalanche, which features thousands of biographies of vaudeville, burlesque, circus, sideshow, cinema, and radio performers and other show business professionals, as well as related news, reviews, and commentary, endorsed as a resource by Dana Stevens on Slate.com.

 Author

 Trav S.D.'s first book No Applause, Just Throw Money: The Book That Made Vaudeville Famous, was released by Farrar, Straus & Giroux in 2005 and praised by Bette Midler in People Magazine, followed by Chain of Fools: Silent Comedy and Its Legacies from Nickelodeons to Youtube, published by Bear Manor Media in 2013 which was later cited by Jason Zinoman in The New York Times, and Rose's Royal Midgets and Other Little People of Vaudeville by Vaudevisuals Press in 2020.
+His most recent book The Marx Brothers Miscellany: A Subjective Appreciation of the World's Greatest Comedy Team was published by Bear Manor in 2024.

 Theatre

 In 2014, Trav S.D. directed and produced the first-ever revival of the Marx Brothers' musical I'll Say She Is, in the New York International Fringe Festival.

-Trav S.D.'s original plays and shows have been produced at Joe's Pub, La Mama, Theater for the New City, Dixon Place, Metropolitan Playhouse, The Brick Theater, and HERE Arts Center.
-His best known original stage work is Horseplay, a biographical show about Adah Isaacs Menken starring Molly Pope and Everett Quinton, presented at La Mama in 2015.
-His playwriting has received the support of MacDowell, the Gerald R. Dodge Foundation, the Anna Sosenko Assist Trust, and the Arch and Bruce Brown Foundation.
-As a stage actor he has appeared in numerous productions with Untitled Theatre Company #61, including the 2006 American premiere of Vaclav Havel's Guardian Angel, Edward Einhorn's 2010 adaptation of Philip K. Dick's Do Androids Dream of Electric Sheep?, and the titular role in 2018's The Resistible Rise of J.R.
+Trav S.D.'s original plays, monologues, and variety shows have been produced at Joe's Pub, La Mama, Theater for the New City, Dixon Place, Metropolitan Playhouse, The Brick Theater, and HERE Arts Center.
+His best known original stage work is Horseplay, a biographical work about Adah Isaacs Menken which starred Molly Pope and Everett Quinton, and was presented at La Mama in 2015.
+His 2009 musical satire about the Manson Family murders featured Avery Pearson as the lead.
+Trav S.D.'s playwriting has received the support of MacDowell, the Gerald R. Dodge Foundation, the Anna Sosenko Assist Trust, and the Arch and Bruce Brown Foundation.

+As a stage actor Trav S.D. has appeared in numerous productions with Untitled Theatre Company #61, including the 2006 American premiere of Vaclav Havel's Guardian Angel, Edward Einhorn's 2010 adaptation of Philip K. Dick's Do Androids Dream of Electric Sheep?, and the titular role in 2018's The Resistible Rise of J.R.
 Brinkley.
+In 2019, he played the role of David Ferrie in Jason Trachtenburg's off-Broadway play Me and Lee, an original musical about the Kennedy Assassination.